uwcartlab/webmapping/Chapter5/readme.md

 Chapter 5: Leaflet Foundation & Using Online Resources
 =====================================================

-Week 4 transitions into the second unit for Geography 575, which supports your Leaflet lab assignment.
+Chapter 5 transitions into the second unit for Geography 575, which supports your Leaflet lab assignment.
 With a solid foundation behind you, it is time to make your first interactive web map!
-Week 3 includes four lab lessons and ends with Activity 5 requiring you to compile and map spatiotemporal data onto a slippy basemap using Leaflet. js.
+Chapter 5 includes four lab lessons and ends with Activity 5 requiring you to compile and map spatiotemporal data onto a slippy basemap using Leaflet. js.

 *   In Lesson 1, we introduce the Leaflet open source code library and API documentation, having you complete two tutorials available through the Leaflet website that provide essential background on Leaflet.
-*   In Lesson 2, we discuss how to integrate example code into your interactive web map, adapting several of the Leaflet tutorial scripts to map the _MegaCities.geojson_ file you prepared in Week 3.
+*   In Lesson 2, we discuss how to integrate example code into your interactive web map, adapting several of the Leaflet tutorial scripts to map the _MegaCities.geojson_ file you prepared in Chapter 4.
 *   In Lesson 3, we review useful resources for obtaining help from the open source software community when you are stuck on a problem.
 *   In Lesson 4, we provide guidance for finding basemap tilesets and thematic overlay data, the latter of which is review from Geography 370.
 Lessons 3 and 4 are short, and provide some general guidance as you begin your first interactive web map.

-After this week, you should be able to:
+After this chapter, you should be able to:

 *   Read and understand API documentation for Leaflet and other JavaScript code libraries
 *   Adapt examples of a problem solution to work with your custom code